 Fellowships and Funding

-The College of Arts and Sciences and its schools and departments offer a wide variety of fellowships to graduate students.
+The college and its schools and departments offer a wide variety of fellowships to graduate students.

+Named fellowships are awarded in line with the wishes of the donors and student eligibility varies from fund to fund.
 In addition to named or memorial fellowships, general donated funds are often used to provide fellowship opportunities for graduate students.